Technology

 An RDF triplestore is a category of graph database in which data is stored as a network of objects.
 They use inference to discover new information from existing relations.

 • OntoText (Graphwise).
 This is a graph database and knowledge discovery tool compliant with RDF and SPARQL.
-It recently merged with Semantic Web Company (SWC) to create a graph platform that combines knowledge graphs and semantic AI capabilities.
+It merged with Semantic Web Company (SWC) to create a graph platform that combines knowledge graphs and semantic AI capabilities.

 • Stardog.
 Stardog is a knowledge graph platform and graph DBMS with high availability and performance.
 It combines graph database technology with an AI-based knowledge toolkit.